qb444/13-dec/docs/README.md

-# This is my JS ocumentation
+# This is my JS documentation

 Should be the landing page